 However, the WebSocket protocol must have been enabled for your system by an administrator for the real-time updates to work.
 If it has not been enabled, you can still work with Episerver and with projects and comments but you need to manually refresh the user interface with the Refresh button to see new comments or items.

 Depending on the system configuration when the WebSocket protocol is disabled, you may or may not see the Real-time Updates dialog box.

 Under the global menu > your user name > My settings, you can change some of your account settings.
 User name and password are usually set in an external system, such as Windows or an SQL database, and cannot be changed in Episerver in that case.

 In the Display Options tab, you find the following settings:

 - Personal language.
-Select your desired user interface language from the drop-down list.
+Select your desired user interface language from the drop-down.
 This settings affects the language of the user interface, such as texts in buttons and dialog boxes.
 It does not affect the language of your website.